r4v3n-k/r4v3n-k.github.io/_pages/resume.md

 #### [**Software Application**: Flask; Clustering](https://github.com/ke2ek/CourseProjects/tree/master/2019-2nd-Term-EngineForGTD)

-- Developed a web application, which automatically clustering the dataset, Global Terrorism Database(GTD), and visualizes the result.
+- Developed a web application for clustering and visualizing the data from the Global Terrorism Database.

 #### [**Artificial Intelligence**: Tensorflow; Deep Learning](https://github.com/ke2ek/CourseProjects/tree/master/2019-2nd-Term-basicAI)

 - Implemented Multi-Layer Perceptron with C++ to train XOR Gate and Donut-Shaped coordinates.
-- Re-designed the suggested neural network, in which accuracy for training MNIST increased from 97% to 99% by adding a pooling layer, dropout, and CNN.
+- Re-designed the suggested neural network.
+The accuracy of training MNIST increased from 97% to 99% by adding a pooling layer, dropout, and CNN.

 <!-- ### AWARDS